davorg/morethancode-book/chapters/know-your-tools.md

 the last ten years or so) the most popular source code control system has been Git.
 There would need to be a pretty good reason for a software project to choose anything else.

+* Why aren't you using git?
+* Why aren't you using Github?
+    * Microsoft
+* Understand how your source code control works

+Switch to Git

+* Git has been the de-facto industry standard for ten years
+* More powerful
+* More flexible
+* Harder to use
+* Different paradigm
+* "Optimistic concurrency"
+* Good merge tools

+Git Advantages

+* Distributed model
+    * Off-line access
+* Branches are easy and quick
+* Rebasing
+    * Interactive rebasing
+* "Fetch" vs "Pull"
+* Safety net

+Git in the Cloud

+* Don't run your own Git infrastructure
+* Other people are better than you at doing that
+* Social coding
+* Github
+* Gitlab
+* Bitbucket